ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 -   `recordIds` - string array - The IDs of the records that the menu is associated with.
 -   `columnId` - string, possibly undefined - The ID of the column that the menu is associated with.
 A column ID is optional on a column definition.
 If the menu is associated with a column without an ID, `columnId` will be `undefined` in the event details.

+When an item in the menu is activated, it will emit the standard events associated with the menu and menu items.
+The event details will not contain any information about the table, its records, or its columns.
+Therefore, clients should use the `action-menu-opening` event to cache any necessary context about which records and column the menu is associated with in order to handle menu events appropriately.

 ### Implementation

 #### Slot Forwarding